Nestpebble/Liberty_MeshMess/README.md

 [NiceRa Pro Micro Nodes](https://github.com/Nestpebble/NiceRa)

 ## Use Case
-Maybe you bought some radio modules on a whim?
+Maybe you bought some radio modules on a whim.
 Maybe you clicked the wrong thing on Aliexpress.
 Maybe you couldn't make up your mind whether you wanted 22db or 30db, and bought both.
 Maybe you just want to try *all the things*.

 Most PCB makers will only sell you boards in multiples of 5.
-OSHPark will only sell in multiples of 3.
-Either way, if you only have one module, you've got some spares.

-This board will allow you to try lots of different things.
+If you only have one module, you've got some spares.
+This board will allow you to try lots of different things, all on the same board.

 It accepts an NRF52840 Pro-micro, or can be used as a Pi-hat.
 If you use the one with Ellis Pi-land attached, you can also use a Pi-Pico.